ScApi/P2812HNUFx-Pre-Build/README.md

 # P2812HNUFx-Pre-Build
 P2812HNUFx images and files

-Files are TRUNK based, BB ones can be found as source code in P2812HNUFx repo.
+Files are BB based.
 <p>
-All images contain calibration data along with VDSL firmware (annex a version).
+All images contain calibration data along with VDSL firmware (annex a/b version).
 <p>
-Annex A firmware can be changed (replaced to one in VDSL firmware folder) after flashing.
+Annex A/B firmware can be changed (replaced to one in VDSL firmware folder) after flashing.
 <p>
 Flashing instruction can be found on OpenWRT wiki.
 <p>